The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Psychological Healing

-WHEN natural disasters and other traumatic events happen, survivors, journalists, and relief workers can be overwhelmed with horrendous sights and smells and profound scenes of human suffering.
-But more often than not, in the midst of devastation and helplessness, these persons can do nothing more than cast weak sympathetic glances at each other, overlooking the greatest strength of all: complete trust in God.
+WHEN natural disasters and other traumatic events occur, survivors can be overwhelmed with the horrendous experience of human suffering.
+But more often than not, in the midst of devastation and helplessness, these persons can do nothing more than glare at the world with resentment, hatred, and anger,1 overlooking the greatest strength of all: complete trust in God.

-And, in a tragedy even greater than the original tragedy, many persons feel angry at God, saying, “How could God have let this evil happen?
-The reality is that God has abandoned me.”
+Therefore, in a tragedy even greater than the original tragedy, many persons get angry at God, saying, “How could God have allowed this?
+Too many bad things have occurred in my life to trust God.
+What did I do wrong?
+The reality is that God has abandoned me.
+How can I trust a God who never answered my prayers?”

-In psychological terms, though, the reality is that in our anger at God we confuse the psychological realm of the imaginary with the realm of the real.
+In psychological terms, though, the reality is that in our anger at God we confuse the psychological realm of the imaginary with the realm of the real—and in so doing, we overlook the healing potential of the realm of the symbolic.
 For those not familiar with psychology, this needs some explanation, so follow along with me here.

 The Imaginary

 The Realm of the Imaginary derives from the pre-verbal state of childhood.
 As children, we need—and desire—others to take care of our needs, but, without language, we conceive of this caretaking imaginally; that is, as images in our minds.
-Hence the realm of the imaginary is all in our heads, so to speak.
+Hence the realm of the imaginary is all in our heads, so to speak; it’s all based in the expectation that our needs should be fulfilled, and it provokes anger when our needs aren’t fulfilled.

 Now, when a parent takes care of a helpless infant, the caretaking can be an act of pure—rather than imaginary—love in which the parent is concerned only for the infant’s ultimate good.

-But once the child becomes capable of language and independent thought, then caretaking can fall back into the imaginary realm and degenerate into mere bribery, in which a parent “gives” only to manipulate the child with game-playing and guilt into behaviors more suited to the parent’s comfort than the child’s well-being.
+Once the child becomes capable of language and independent thought, however, caretaking can then fall back into the imaginary realm and degenerate into mere bribery, in which a parent “gives” only to manipulate the child with game playing and guilt into behaviors more suited to the parent’s comfort than the child’s well-being.

-Even in adulthood the desire for romantic fulfillment in another person resides in the realm of the imaginary because romantic fulfillment depends on fantasies of someone giving you what makes you feel good.
+Although the realm of the imaginary begins in childhood, it persists even into adulthood.
+For example, the desire for romantic fulfillment in another person resides in the realm of the imaginary because romantic fulfillment depends on fantasies of someone giving you what makes you feel good.
 As hard as it is to admit it, and as much as it contradicts popular culture, romantic sentiment is based in self-indulgence, not in a selfless love for God.

 OK.
 So there is the realm of the imaginary.